ihor-delta/delta/APPS.md

 - using mecanisms of @CI as messanger available under the principle of *conscious* messaging where all the messages are private with an opportunity to make joint chats (public private messages for other representatives)
 - *Subconscious* messaging is forbidden.
 - voice messages/movements messages/state messages and atmosphere messages (except of @CI for atmosphere messages) through @CI mecanisms are forbidden
-- Messages with explaining of situation is allowed under the condition of forming it by @CI mechanisms according to priorities of the Freedoms
+- messages with explaining of situation is allowed under the condition of forming it by @CI mechanisms according to priorities of the Freedoms
-- Limitation is 1 message for each representative per day per each group
+- limitation is 1 message for each representative per day per each group
-- Messaging through other representatives is forbidden
+- messaging through other representatives is forbidden
-- Outgoing queue of messages is forbidden
+- outgoing queue of messages is forbidden
-- Market is forbidden
+- market is forbidden
-- Between-representatives communication:
+- between-representatives communication:
   - individual-individual communication where messages are possible with emotional context
   - individual-group communication where:
     - for group which send a message for a representative, message is possible under the condition of 1 message per day and as a summary of all the messages (in form of understanding of situation as image by the algorythm of @TLK + chosing messages which are the most interesting to solve problems and pass challenges) of all representatives if group, or all representatives of social institution(s)